mrjefersoniure/mrjefersoniure/README.md

-- 👋 Hi, I’m @jefersoniure
+👋 Hi, I’m @jefersoniure!
-- 👀 I’m interested in ...
+👀 I’m interested now about PHP.
-- 🌱 I’m currently learning ...
+🌱 Currently diving into back-end development with Laravel.
-- 💞️ I’m looking to collaborate on ...
+💻 Open to collaboration on personal projects.
-- 📫 How to reach me ...
+📫 You can reach me at mjefersoniure@gmail.com.

 <!---
 mrjefersoniure/mrjefersoniure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.